A new spin on Hurwitz theory and ELSV via theta characteristics: An ELSV-type formula for spin Hurwitz numbers

 \begin{remark} Proposition \ref{prop:spin:Chiodo:as:Chiodo:times:Witten} allows us to extend the definition of the spin Chiodo class to even $b_i$ by taking the right-hand side of \cref{eqn:spin:Chiodo:as:Chiodo:times:Witten} as the definition, as the class naturally vanishes in that case.
 It is also natural to define a `$p$-spin Chiodo class' analogously, as was also suggested to us by A.~Chiodo, by

 which vanishes if any of the $ b_i $ is divisible by $p$.
-This class, or a related construction, could be useful for the local Gromov-Witten invariants of Lee-Parker \cite{LP07,LP13}, relating the Gromov-Witten invariants of Kähler surfaces to spin Hurwitz numbers.
+This class, or a related construction, could be useful for the local Gromov--Witten invariants of Lee--Parker \cite{LP07,LP13}, relating the Gromov--Witten invariants of Kähler surfaces to spin Hurwitz numbers.
 Note that for $ p>2$, Witten's class is not zero-dimensional anymore.
 We will not pursue this in this paper. \end{remark}

 As suggested by D.~Zvonkine, the CohFT of the previous subsection coincides with the spin Chiodo class.

 \begin{proposition} Let $r$ be a positive even integer.
 The cohomological field theory of \cref{prop:CohFT:sum:stable:graphs} is equal to the spin Chiodo class for $k=1$: